-Mastercard vs. Visa: they’re virtually identical
+Mastercard vs. Visa: the remarkable resemblance

-Mastercard vs. Visa: the very subtle differences
+Mastercard vs. Visa: the subtle distinctions

 While Mastercard and Visa are incredibly similar in their offerings (the more significant differences lie with the credit cards offered by the issuers), there are some differences that you should keep in mind.